 Sensing devices do not make use of standard detection labels such as colorimetric, fluorescence or radioactive.
 Instead, biosensor readout technologies act as transducers translating binding into a measurable signal.
 The incorporation of MIPs into such devices have been (partially) successful in some cases:

-Acoustic wave sensors: The use of Quartz Crystal Microbalance (QCM)-based sensors have recently become intensely popular.
+The use of Quartz Crystal Microbalance (QCM)-based sensors have recently become intensely popular.
 The application is based on a piezoelectrical quartz crystal, sandwiched between two electrodes, which vibrate at resonance frequency in an alernating current field.
 MIPs coated on the crystal will influence the resonance frequency by mass shift when its target binds (MIP-QCM sensor).
 This method allows the detection of macromolecular targets such as proteins, viruses, bacteria and whole cells (38, 39, 40, 41, 42, 43, 44).

-Optical sensors: MIPs have been involved with both Surface Plasmon Resonance (SPR) and Surface-Enhanced Raman Spectrometry (SERS) as optical transducer.
+MIPs are involved with both Surface Plasmon Resonance (SPR) and Surface-Enhanced Raman Spectrometry (SERS) as optical transducer.
 In the SPR-MIP sensor, the binding of the analyte to the MIP will cause a change of electron behaviour resulting in a shift in the light reflection at the surface of the metal MIP carrier.
 This shift is proportional to the concentration of analyte above the MIP layer, thus the detection of viruses (46), dansylated amino acids (47), lysozyme (48), antibiotics (49) anti-cancer drug (50) and cardiac biomarker (51).